ahamdjin/Ahmad-YAR/_posts/2024-12-22-Projects-link.md

   TheLook Fintech's data team is developing a two-part data analytics project to help the treasury department analyze key metrics like cash flow, loan purpose, and borrower location.
 A report and interactive dashboard were developed, focusing on the total number of loans issued and key metrics needed to assess loan health and make data-driven decisions.
-###Objective
+###Objective:

   #### Target Goal #1:
   Conduct an analysis of the Fintech dataset including a preliminary report identifying the total number of loans issued by day and year.